Healthdirect Free Australian health advice you can count on.

 Key facts

-• There are several different prescription medicines used to treat gastritis (inflammation of the stomach).
+• There are different medicines used to treat gastritis (inflammation of the stomach).

-• Gastritis medicines are used to treat both your symptoms and the inflammation in your stomach.
+• Gastritis medicines treat both your symptoms and the inflammation in your stomach.

-• treat an infection with Helicobacter pylori (also called H. pylori), which is one cause of gastritis
+• treat an infection caused by Helicobacter pylori (also called H. pylori), which is one cause of gastritis

 What types of gastritis medicines might I be prescribed?